renlulu/ParseProject/Pillar Protocol/project.md

 ---
+name: Pillar Protocol
-name: Pillar Protocoldescription: Protocol for collateral-backed stablecoin soft pegged to USD on Zilliqa.
+description: Protocol for collateral-backed stablecoin soft pegged to USD on Zilliqa.
 logo: no
 categories: Defi
 status: Building